-- Engine control commands from the body mounting side (outside of cab) are issued by the accelerator sensor based on the governor program for special equipment drive for special equipment drive incorporated in the engine electronic control unit. - By shifting the power take-off switch from OFF to ON or vice versa, input switching is performed between the accelerator pedal sensor and accelerator sensor for special equipment drive and between the governor control map for travelling and that for special equipment drive. - The engine electronic control unit contains two governor control maps for the special equipment drive in addition to that for travelling: For special equipment drive A: With medium-level speed stability
+- Engine control commands from the body mounting side (outside of cab) are issued by the accelerator sensor based on the governor control map for special equipment drive incorporated in the engine electronic control unit. - By shifting the power take-off switch from OFF to ON or vice versa, input switching is performed between the accelerator pedal sensor and accelerator sensor for special equipment drive and between the governor control map for travelling and that for special equipment drive. - For this switching to be performed, the connector of the power take-off ON/OFF signal line must be coupled to the engine electronic control unit which is left uncoupled at shipment. - The engine electronic control unit contains two governor control maps for the special equipment drive in addition to that for travelling: For special equipment drive A: With medium-level speed stability